mmore500/waves/blog/_posts/2020-06-03-systematics-blogpost.md

 }
 ```

-Here the Empirical random number generator was utilized to ensure that results were actually random.
+In the code above, the Empirical random number generator was utilized to ensure that results were actually random.
 First, a random number was generated based on the size of the parent generation.
 That spot in the array was then set as the parent of the next generation.

-In the null model, each time a new organism was created it represented its own clade or taxon to ensure maximum diversity.
+In the null model, each time a new organism was created, it represented its own clade or taxon to ensure maximum diversity.

-### **Mutation and Pressure for Diversity**
+## **Mutation and Pressure for Diversity**

-**Mutation**
+### **Mutation**

 The trees we used for comparison were trees with mutations and pressure for diversity.

-The mutation rate used for all of the trees was 0.05, which is a typical value for tree modeling in Empirical.
+The mutation rate used for all of the trees was 0.05, which is a typical value for tree modeling within Empirical.
 In these models, each organism had a genotype as an attribute.

 Mutation was determined randomly.
 The population generated in the first round of the tree all had a genotype of integer 0.
 A random double between 0 and 1 was generated with each creation of an organism following this generation.
 If the value generated was less than 0.05, the genotype would mutate.
 If a mutation was required, a new random number would be generated between -3 and 3.
 That genotype would then be subtracted from the original genotype.